What you need to know today about the virus outbreak

 WHAT'S HAPPENING TODAY:

-— The virus and the nation's crashing economy are scrambling the themes both political parties thought would carry them to victory in November.
-Gone are the hopes of Trump and GOP candidates to run on a strong economy.
-And Democrats must see if they can attack Trump's competence when many Americans crave a return to normalcy.
+— Malaysia's medical glove factories, which make most of the world's critical hand protection, are operating at half capacity just when they're most needed.

-— Low-income families still need food.
-Homeless people need beds.
-For decades, American nonprofits have relied on volunteers to help the country's neediest.
-Now they aren't able to show up.
+— New York City hospitals have become the war-zone-like epicenter of the coronavirus crisis in the U.S. with a "cacophony of coughing" in packed emergency rooms, beds squeezed in wherever there is space, and overworked, sleep-deprived doctors and nurses rationed to one face mask a day.

-— In the debut episode of "Ground Game: Inside the Outbreak," host Ralph Russo talks to News Director for Greater China Ken Moritsugu about the lessons the rest of the world can learn from Asia to stem the spread of COVID-19.
+— In the debut episode of "Ground Game: Inside the Outbreak," host Ralph D. Russo talks to News Director for Greater China Ken Moritsugu about the lessons the rest of the world can learn from Asia to stem the spread of COVID-19.

 WHAT YOU NEED TO KNOW: